 Paying The Minimum Payment On Credit Cards Is Fine

 When you borrow money on a credit card, there will be a minimum payment that you have to meet.
-You won’t have to worry about the credit card company asking you for money if you meet that minimum.
+If you meet that minimum, you won’t have to worry about the credit card company asking you for money.

-Millennials often think they are fine as long as they are making those minimum payments, but that isn’t true.
-In the end, you’re only clearing a tiny amount of the actual debt.
-The interest keeps building and the amount owed grows.
+Millennials often think they are acceptable if they make those minimum payments, but that isn’t true.
+Ultimately, you’re only clearing a tiny amount of the actual debt.
+The interest keeps building, and the amount owed grows.

-For example, if you borrowed $1,000 from a lender and only repaid $100 per month, it could take years to pay back the full amount because of how compounding interest works.
+For example, if you borrowed $1,000 from a lender and only repaid $100 monthly, it could take years to pay back the total amount because of how compounding interest works.

-When money isn’t used towards paying back a debt, it’s added onto the original debt and accrues interest (thus “compounding”).
-In addition to interest rates, late fees, and the fact that the payments are not tax-deductible (unlike student loans) paying $100 a month with a 10% interest rate is quite expensive.
+When money isn’t used to repay a debt, it’s added onto the original debt and accrues interest (thus “compounding”).
+In addition to interest rates, late fees, and the fact that the payments are not tax-deductible (unlike student loans), paying $100 monthly with a 10% interest rate is quite expensive.

-It’s much better to pay off more than the minimum amount so you can clear the debt quicker and avoid all of the interest.
+It’s much better to pay off more than the minimum amount to clear the debt quicker and avoid all the interest.

 Checking Your Credit Score Will Hurt Your Score

-It is also a good idea to check your credit score before applying for a mortgage.
+Checking your credit score before applying for a mortgage is also a good idea.
 If there are errors in your credit report, you could run into trouble when it comes time to sign the final papers.
-If they reject your application after all that work, it would be embarrassing and costly.
+It would be embarrassing and costly if they rejected your application after all that work.

-Another benefit of checking your credit score is that you can see how lenders view you and whether or not they trust you.
-If there are some negative marks on your history then they might think that you won’t repay the loans responsibly.
-If everything looks good, then you’re more likely to get a loan approved.
+Another benefit of checking your credit score is seeing how lenders view you and whether or not they trust you.
+If there are some negative marks on your history, they might think you won’t repay the loans responsibly.
+If everything looks good, you’ll likely get approved for a loan.

-Lenders like to see borrowers who have built credit in the past through responsible borrowing.
+Lenders like to see borrowers who have built credit through responsible borrowing.

 Understanding your credit score and knowing whether there is a problem is crucial if you want to look after your money well.
-But if you don’t check it, you won’t have a clue what state your finances are in.
+But if you don’t check it, you won’t know what state your finances are in.

 You Should Always Pay Off Debt As Fast As You Can

 Certain debts have tax advantages, like mortgages and student loans.
-If these are low-interest loans and they are not causing you too much trouble, it may be better to pay them off at a slower rate.
+If these are low-interest loans and they are not causing you too much trouble, paying them off at a slower rate may be better.
 You will have more money to put into an emergency fund, which you can use to protect your finances.

 How Can Millennials Borrow Money Sensibly?

 Yes, it is possible to borrow money sensibly.
-Start by comparing loans from different lenders and sorting them into the ones that have low-interest rates (or none at all) and those that carry high-interest rates.
+Start by comparing loans from different lenders and sorting them into low-interest rates (or none at all) and those with high-interest rates.

-Using credit cards can make it difficult to pay off debt.
+Using credit cards can make it challenging to pay off debt.
 Try to stay away from using them as much as possible.
-Don’t overspend while using your credit card because this may end up getting you in trouble.
+Don’t overspend while using your credit card because this may get you in trouble.

-Don’t take out any loans for things that are going to depreciate in value such as clothes and consumer items.
+Don’t take out loans for things that will depreciate, such as clothes and consumer items.
 You should spend your money elsewhere rather than sinking it into a project that will not ensure your long-term success.
-In fact, it’s best just to avoid large expenses like these in order to keep your finances clean and simple.
-Lastly, remember that borrowing money includes mistakes made by missing payments or making late-payment – avoid doing this at all.
+It’s best to avoid significant expenses like these to keep your finances clean and straightforward.
+Lastly, remember that borrowing money includes mistakes made by missing payments or late-payments – avoid doing this.

-A lot of millennials are worried about borrowing money but as long as you educate yourself about how to do it responsibly, it can work in your favor.
+Many millennials are worried about borrowing money, but as long as you educate yourself about how to do it responsibly, it can work in your favor.